kareniel/jonathandupre.com/content/blog/markdown-nuxtjs.md

 ---
-title: Using markdown in Nuxt.js static website
+title: Generating a fully static website using Nuxt.js and markdown
 date: 2019-01-07
 ---

+> Warning: This solution assumes that you'll strip off the Vue SPA completely from your site in production.

 So, Nuxt.js doesn't come with markdown compilation out of the box.